-For its enterprise development business, the Company considers Stratpoint, Pointwest, Yondu, Asticom and Novare, as its main competitors, providing outsourced web and mobile applications development services, cloud services for their clients, and staff augmentation.
-For Business Solutions, the Company competes with Oracle Netsuite, Odoo, Acumatica for Enterprise Resource Planning and Sprout Solutions and Salarium for Payroll Systems.

-For the Company's other services, which refers to the flexible benefits and performance benefits business of Storm, the main competitors are Takatack Rewards, Towers Watson, Mercer, Venteny, Kudos Canada, Globoforce, and My Checkpoints.
+For its enterprise development business, the Company considers Stratpoint, Pointwest, Yondu, Asticom and Novare as its main competitors, providing outsourced web and mobile applications development services, cloud services for their clients, and staff augmentation.
+For business solutions, the Company competes with Oracle Netsuite, Odoo and Acumatica for Enterprise Resource Planning, and Sprout Solutions and Salarium for Payroll Systems.
+For the Company's other services, the main competitors are HMOs like Maxicare, Medicard, Intellicare, AsianLife, PhilCare, Fortune Medicare, CareHealth Plus, ValuCare, and Insular Health Care.
 For its mobile consumer content development business, the Company competes with Yondu.